nlicalzi/launch_school/rb120_object_oriented_programming/assessment_prep/study_guide.md

   * How one class can inherit the behaviors of another class

+  * Two primary ways in which Ruby implements inheritance:

+    * `Class inheritance`: one type inherits the behaviors of another type
+      * Generally used to model "is-a" relationships
+      * A cat "is a" mammal
+    * `Interface inheritance`: a class inherits the interface provided by another.
+      * Generally used to model "has-a" relationship.
+      * Dogs "have an" ability to swim

+  * Class inheritance allows you to override methods in `subclasses` that were defined in the `superclasses`, this is one way of implementing **polymorphism**

+  * ```Ruby
+    class Animal
+      def speak
+        "Hello!"
+      end
+    end

+    class GoodDog < Animal; end

+    sparky = GoodDog.new
+    puts sparky.speak # => Sparky says arf!
+    ```

 * **Superclass**

   * The class from which behavior is inherited by a ```subclass```